 Bellevue is a decidedly white-collar city, with fully 92.25% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bellevue is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bellevue who work in computer science and math (21.08%), management occupations (16.12%), and sales jobs (8.65%).

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Bellevue in 2010 was $50,405, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $201,620 for a family of four.
-However, Bellevue contains both very wealthy and poor people as well.
+The per capita income in Bellevue in 2018 was $66,192, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $264,768 for a family of four.

 Bellevue is an extremely ethnically-diverse city.
 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellevue include English, Irish, Norwegian, and European.
+Important ancestries of people in Bellevue include German, Irish, English, European, and Italian.

 The most common language spoken in Bellevue is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.